ChanthMiao/ghc-wiki-mirror/template-haskell/blog-post-changes.md

 - Does it depend on whether `$(g n)` in fact binds 'y'?

 A major point about TH is that we get lexical scoping (also called "hygienic").
-So, to me it seems the the first of these choices is the only reasonable one.
+So, to me it seems the first of these choices is the only reasonable one.
 If you want the second you can instead use explicit dynamic binding by saying

 ```wiki
 f n = [| \ $(g n) -> $(return (VarE (mkName "n"))) + 1 |]